Medically reviewed by Aimee Paik, MD

 As a dermatologist, my acne patients ask me if there are foods they should avoid - or eat - to help their skin.
 While this may seem like a simple question, the relationship between diet and acne is surprisingly controversial.
 Since the early 1900s, the medical community has gone back and forth on the role of diet in acne.
-However, today there is enough evidence to suggest that foods may indeed play a role in acne.
+However, today there is enough evidence to suggest that foods indeed play a role.

 In multiple studies, acne has been associated with a high glycemic diet.
 Glycemic index (GI) is a ranking of how quickly carbohydrates are digested into blood glucose.
 Heavily processed or refined carbs like white bread are rapidly digested and cause a sharp rise in blood glucose.
 Low glycemic carbs like whole grains and vegetables are digested more slowly and cause lower sugar spikes.